Dehydration in Adults: Identifying the Causes and Symptoms

 If you think you may be experiencing the symptoms of severe dehydration, consult your physician immediately.
 Untreated dehydration symptoms can lead to a medical emergency and have lasting effects on your health.
 Another dangerous symptom associated with dehydration is fever.
 If your body temperature is over 101 F you should be seeking medical attention.

 If you’re having trouble urinating this could also be a critical sign of dehydration.
 If a 24hr period goes by without urinating please consult a doctor, as this could lead to a serious condition.
-Lastly, excessive vomiting and diarrhea that last more than 72 hours could be a cause for concern and a valid reason to seek medical treatment.
+Lastly, excessive vomiting and diarrhea that lasts more than 72 hours could be a cause for concern and a valid reason to seek medical treatment.

 General Tips to Avoid and Manage Dehydration